phptuts/codingwithnoah/arduino-blockly/lesson-9-led-matrix-challenge/index.md

 ![IF Block](/images/arduino-block/lesson-9/step12c.png)

-13) Connect the "Set led row / column" block from the "Input\Output" menu to the "do" part of the block.
-Uncheck the check box.
+13) Connect the "Set led row/column" block from the "Input\Output" menu to the "do" part of the block.
+Uncheck the checkbox.

 ![IF Block](/images/arduino-block/lesson-9/step13a.png)

 ![IF Block](/images/arduino-block/lesson-9/step13b.png)

-14) Connect the "Set led row / column" block from the "Input\Output" menu to the "else" part of the block.
+14) Connect the "Set led row/column" block from the "Input\Output" menu to the "else" part of the block.

 ![Else](/images/arduino-block/lesson-9/step14.png)